 The endocrine system is made up of eight different glands located strategically throughout the body.
 Three of the most important ones for females are the ovaries, adrenals, and the thyroid gland.

-Control over the adrenal and ovarian systems start at the hypothalamus.
+Control over the adrenal and ovarian systems starts at the hypothalamus.
 Specifically, the adrenal glands are regulated through the Hypothalamus-Pituitary-Adrenal (HPA) axis.
 Ovarian hormones are regulated through the Hypothalamus-Pituitary-Gonadal (HPG) axis.
 Each of the end organs (adrenals, thyroid, and ovaries) produces a variety of hormones that further exert their effects on the rest of the body.
-In addition, each of the end organs is tied into other organ systems hormonally via a series of network or axis.
+In addition, each of the end organs is tied into other organ systems hormonally via a series of networks or axes.

 All three organs of this axis must be in a state of optimum balance for a woman to feel good.
 Like a three-legged stool, all three legs must be in perfect balance for the stool to be safe to sit on.
 Imbalance of the OAT axis leads to a myriad of conditions that are annoying in their mildest form and incapacitating when severe.